lilmuckers/lilmuckers.github.com/_posts/tech/2013-04-08-github-api-commit.md

 #### 3. Create a new tree for your commit

-The next step is to create a new tree containing the changes that you want to push to the repository, this would be a `POST` request referencing the `initialTreeSha` as `base_tree` and an array of hashes representing the details for the file changes you're making.
+The next step is to create a new tree containing the changes that you want to push to the repository, this would be a `POST` request referencing the `initialTreeSha` from [**Step 2**] [step2] as `base_tree` and an array of hashes representing the details for the file changes you're making.
 The documentation for this API request is [here] [create-tree].
 The `path` property on the file hash can be a full path with folders and suchlike.

 This request body would be something like:
 {% highlight json linenos %}